 A website without a blog, or worse still, one that hasn’t been updated in months, screams “sorry, we’re closed for business!”

-We recently published a guide on How to write better content in 2019, check it out.
+We recently published a guide on How to write better content, check it out.

 Thought email was dead?
 Think again.